Birmingham Post-Herald: History

 In 1887 Rufus N. Rhodes founded a rival newspaper, The Daily Herald appeared on the streets of Birmingham.
 After a year as competitors, the two papers merged on November 8, 1888, to form The Birmingham Age-Herald.
 This combined paper was sold in 1896 to an upstart rival, The Daily State.
 For two years it was published under the Daily State Herald masthead before controlling interest was sold to E. W. Barrett and the Age-Herald name restored.

 During this time, E. W. Barrett died and his widow sold the Age-Herald to Frederick I. Thompson, Donald Comer and B. B. Comer.
-In 1927 the paper was sold to another rival, Victor H. Hanson, publisher of The Birmingham News.
+In 1927 the paper was sold to another rival, Victor Henry Hanson, publisher of The Birmingham News.
 Hanson published both papers simultaneously, the Age-Herald in the morning and The Birmingham News in the evenings.
 On Sundays, a joint Birmingham News Age-Herald edition was distributed.

 Another merger occurred in 1950 when the Age-Herald joined with the Scripps-Howard-owned Birmingham Post, which had grown to a large circulation since its founding in 1921 by Ed Leech.
 By the terms of the merger, the News and Post-Herald became independent papers published under a joint operating agreement.
 Circulation, advertising and printing were provided by The Birmingham News Company.
 The Post-Herald published on weekday mornings while the News became the sole evening and Sunday paper.

 The Post-Herald figured in several episodes of the Civil Rights Movement.
 Post-Herald photographer Tommy Langston's 1961 image of Ku Klux Klan members attacking Freedom Riders attracted national attention because it showed FBI informant Gary Thomas Rowe in the violent mob.
 Langston himself was badly beaten after making the picture.
 In 1962, Post-Herald editor Jimmy Mills was arrested for publishing an election-day editorial suggesting how citizens should vote.
 Mills fought his conviction all the way to the U.S. Supreme Court, which held in Mills v.
 Alabama that the state could not prohibit campaigning on election day.